wildfly/quickstart/managed-executor-service/README.md

 To run the tests in Red Hat JBoss Developer Studio:

-You must first set the active Maven profile in project properties to be either `arq-wildfly-managed` for running on managed server or `arq-wildfly-remote` for running on remote server.
+You must first set the active Maven profile in project properties to be either `arq-managed` for running on managed server or `arq-remote` for running on remote server.
 Then, to run the tests, right click on the project or individual classes and select Run As --> JUnit Test in the context menu.

 Debug the Application